single-cell-genetics/cellsnp-lite/README.rst

 Install via conda (latest stable version)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 This is the recommended way to install cellsnp-lite.
+Lacking the potential issues of dependency, it's simple and fast if conda is available on the machine.

 Step 1: add config